 TechCrunch’s news stories are compelling and quick reads, so you might enjoy following them if you’re interested in the tech world in general, whether or not your small business operates within that industry.

-You might also consider registering for TechCrunch-owned Crunchbase, which you can think of as a LinkedIn for businesses.
+You might also consider registering for TechCrunch-owned Crunchbase, which you can think of like a LinkedIn for businesses.
 Here, you can create a profile for your business, share information on your products, services, and funding status, and link to any relevant information about your business (like news articles and your social media channels).
 Then, investors, other business owners, or interested individuals, can find and follow your profile.
 And Crunchbase isn’t only for small ventures: Some of the world’s biggest companies, like Apple, Netflix, Tesla, and LinkedIn itself are active on Crunchbase.

 VentureBeat is another useful technology and entrepreneurship publication to follow.
 This online publication mostly posts tech-related news stories, but their Entrepreneur and Business sections are particularly handy for staying up-to-date on the most promising new startups.

 If you want to stay on the cutting edge of science and technology, Wired is an absolute must-read.
 Although you might dismiss this magazine as too tech-heavy, Wired’s articles provide valuable insight into how the most innovative businesses operate.
 Their online publication gets a little less niche (or more, depending on your perspective), with verticals dedicated to gear, ideas, science, security, transportation, culture, and business, the latter of which delivers all the need-to-know headlines about the world’s biggest tech companies.